jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The point is, even with ideologies to guide our philosophical opinions, understanding our political views is still hard.
 We all look up at the same doctrines—we all try to "think of the big picture," yet we arrive at different answers.
 Our opinions are a by-product of our psychology, job, skillset, family, geography, culture, ethnicity, religion, time-period.
 Who can understand how all these factors intermix to make a political opinion?
 Why does one parent cry tears of sadness, the other of joy, on the same election night?

 I can't explain it either.
 But I can help you understand politics today.
 We live inside the game of civilization, and inside this game, we develop in ages.
-At the dawn of a new age, a wealthy establishment always fights idealistic inventors to determine the ruling philosophy of society.
+At the dawn of a new age—a wealthy establishment always fights idealistic inventors to determine the ruling philosophy of society.
 The establishment uses the rules of the old philosophy to try and keep themselves in power, while the inventors use new technology to distribute power to the people.
 And the people on Main Street make a choice.

 Does the regular person help the protagonists evolve civilization by reaching for modern tools, or help the antagonists hold back progress by following old rules?
 If you stay out of the fight, you support the establishment, keep things the way they are, and are thus an extra watching the story of civilization.
 If you decide to grab hold of the new levers of power and upgrade society, you're a player god, playing the game of civilization.
-A player god is an activated and motivated extra.
+That's the good and bad choice, and there's no bigger picture than upgrading society to the new age.

 We hit the Internet Age in 1970.
 Since then, hackers, geniuses, and geeks have been fighting to give the incredible power of computers to Main Street.
 The people who control Industrial Age technology are fighting them off with things like copyright laws, non-disclosure agreements, and political lobbying.
-And the people on Main Street have a choice, do they step up to help the good guys?
+And the people on Main Street have a choice, do they step up to help the heroes?

 That's a choice you, the person reading this right now, has to make.
 It's a choice as big as any you're ever going to make.
 Because if we don't upgrade now, it only means your kids and your grandkids will live even unhappier lives.
 The burden of transforming society will only fall on their shoulders.

 A bit heavy to pull on your parental heartstrings, but it's true.
 Life on Main Street will keep getting worse until we upgrade to the Internet Age.
-Debt, depression, disease, and war only stay away if we keep evolving by improving our technology.
+Evils like debt, depression, disease, and war only stay away if we keep evolving our technology and philosophy.
 Don't worry.
 We can finish the Internet Age upgrade.
-The people only need to believe in a new philosophy.
-One that turns us all into player gods.
+The people only need to believe in a new philosophy that turns us all into player gods.
 My job is to make it click.

 ## We Upgrade our Politics Now, or We Lose the Game

 Politics is quite emotional today.
-From the disputed elections of the American government to the radicalization of European politics, Westerners fucking hate each other, and many don't know why.
+Actually, from the disputed elections of the American government, to the radicalization of European politics, I think it's fair to say Westerners fucking hate each other; and many don't know why.
 They're just angry.
 And not in the "I stepped in the puddle" sort of way.
 Mad in the supervillain whose plans for world domination are going up in smoke "because the other side is ruining everything!" kind of way.

 Let's get some perspective.
 Today, regular people are increasingly unhappy.
 We pick an ideology to help us.
-Conservatism and Progressivism are the big choices—both spanned the world on the back of the Industrial Age and the era of mass-production.
+Conservatism and Progressivism are the big choices because both spanned the world on the back of the Industrial Age and the era of mass-production.
 Conservatives fight for free-markets to help society create more property, Progressives fight for property redistribution to keep our community fair.
 This divide causes a tug of war over regulations, tax rates, subsidies, and other government policies.

 However, digital property can't be mass-produced, or redistributed.
-Digital books, knowledge, paperwork, video, and so on, is automatically both.
+Digital books, paperwork, audio, and video is automatically both.
 As our world becomes more virtual in the Internet Age, Industrial Age mentalities grow obsolete.

-But rather than rethink hundreds of years of "Left vs. Right" politics double-down on their beliefs.
+But rather than rethink hundreds of years of "Left vs. Right" politics, both sides go turn extremist.
 Old-school businessmen rally their Conservative troops with constant stories of "fighting evil communists who are coming for your money!."
 De-regulation, tax-cuts, free-trade are among the more popular right-wing rallying calls.
 In contrast, social justice warriors keep left-wing politics exciting by "fighting racist fascists who want to oppress you!."
 Their choir forms around demands for justice, regulation, and the redistribution of wealth.

 Fascism and communism (thankfully) died decades ago.
 Meaning few people in Western societies call _themselves_ fascist or communist.
 And if few people believe in these ideologies, no political community can exist based on them.
 Left and Right label their enemies Nazi bigots and crazy communists to keep their believers in the choir singing against "the other side."
 Fighting phantoms is excellent television.